Cancer researcher in lab

 • Our cancer nurses are here if you need advice, information or just want to talk.
 They can also help you to find support, including free counselling.
 Call our Support line on Freephone 1800 200 700 or visit a Daffodil Centre.
 You can email our nurses at supportline@irishcancer.ie

-• Other people going through cancer may not have the same type as you, but they can still offer you company, advice and support as you go through treatment and beyond.
+• Other people going through cancer may not have the same cancer as you, but they can still offer you company, advice and support as you go through treatment and beyond.
 Join our online community here: www.cancer.ie/community or join a group activity at your local cancer support centre.
+People who use the support centres say one of the main benefits is company, support and advice from other people, whatever their cancer diagnosis.

 See our coping with cancer section.
 It includes information on talking about your diagnosis, coping with your emotions, dealing with side-effects and managing work and money.